 Webinar — Innovation Through Procurement: The NATO-DIANA Case Study

-Please join George Washington University Law School’s Government Procurement Law Program for a one-hour special webinar on procurement-for-innovation, focusing on the NATO DIANA (Defense Innovation Accelerator for the North Atlantic) initiative as a case study in effective use of public procurement to generate innovation.
+George Washington University Law School’s Government Procurement Law Program hosted a one-hour special webinar on procurement-for-innovation, focusing on the NATO DIANA (North Atlantic Treaty Organization (NATO) – Defense Innovation Accelerator for the North Atlantic (DIANA)) initiative as a case study in effective use of public procurement to generate innovation.
 NATO DIANA was established by NATO to find and accelerate dual-use (commercial and military) innovation capacity across the Alliance.
 Procurement-for-innovation is a key emerging issue in global procurement policy, in both the European Union and the United States, and the NATO DIANA initiative provides an excellent case study.

 Panel